Sean-Vu/tunnelman/README.md

 The player is represented as an oil miner and is subsequently chased by protestors to deter him from finding oil.

-The player can pick up objects in the environment like gold to bribe the protestor to leave him alone or water pools to deter the proestor directly by shooting.
+The player can pick up objects in the environment like gold to bribe the protestor to leave him alone or water pools to deter the protestor directly by shooting.